iLoveTux/ilovetux.github.io/_posts/2016-06-15-How-to-start-an-open-source-project-in-Python.md

 title: How to start an open source project in Python
 ---

+A quick look at how to make the most of your time when writing open source Python code.

 ### What is this all about?

 I have been programming in Python for a few years now and this is a collection of useful tools and processes to follow to make it as easy as possible to maintain your software.
 I had to stumble upon these things one-by-one each one teaching me how the great Python masters seemed to be performing their miracles.